 KLM Open Betting Tips & Predictions

 Answers on a postcard, please.
-This will be the second time that The Dutch has been used in tournament play, and so the little that we do know is that it measures 6,981 yards for its Par 71 and has an inland, Links feel to it.
+This will be the first time that The Dutch has been used in tournament play, and so the little that we do know is that it measures 6,981 yards for its Par 71 and has an inland, Links feel to it.

 We’ve got four par 5s (three of which are brutally long) and five Par 3s, so this course will surely require management and ball striking over brute force and length.
 Thick rough and undulating greens highlights the importance of straight tee-to-green play.

 Some onlookers have compared The Dutch to Kennemer, the host of the last three renditions of this event, while others note the exposed, Links-style feel to be reminiscent of Le National in Paris.
 The Monty-McMurray partnership also created Celtic Manor, host of the Ryder Cup in 2010 and the Welsh Open in 2014.